Nokia 6: Software

 The Nokia 6 2017 version originally shipped with an unmodified version of Android 7.1.1 Nougat as opposed to modified versions which are used by most manufacturers; an update to Android 7.1.2 Nougat came out in October 2017.
 In late January 2018, the stable version of Android 8.0 Oreo was released for the Nokia 6.
 By March 28, 2018, the Android 8.1.0 Oreo Update came out with the March Security Patch.
 On February 21, 2019, the Nokia 6 received the Android 9 Pie update.

 Release

 The Nokia 6 was first released in China on January 20, 2017, shortly after its announcement.
 Demand was high, and it was sold out within minutes after receiving over a million registrations.
 On February 26, 2017, at Mobile World Congress 2017, it was announced that Nokia 6 will be available globally.
-It was released in other Asian markets including Malaysia in May 30, 2017, and has been rolled out in Europe starting June 2017.
+It was released in other Asian markets including Malaysia on May 30, 2017, and has been rolled out in Europe starting June 2017.